Ollen/wp-scanner/README.md

   - `pwd`  - (String) FTP Password

 ### `mysql_connector.py`
-Returns a MySQL connection instanace and cursor.
+Connects to the MySQL DB and returns the MySQL connection instanace and cursor.
 ```python
 # Returns the MySQL connection and cursor
 mysql_connect()